travishuff/hacker-news-api/READMES/unit-9-api.md

 ## Things to look out for

 * As you scrape, you should consider that the DOM does not always load all at once and may use JavaScript to populate its content
-* Investigate the http status code of the response you get when scrape a site - 200 is a success, others might require more thought [List of HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)
+* Investigate the http status code of the response you get when scrape a site - 200 is a success, others might require more thought.
+[List of HTTP status codes](https://en.wikipedia.org/wiki/List_of_HTTP_status_codes)
 * You should expect to spend a lot of time closely reading the [node documentation](https://nodejs.org/api/) directly but balance this by looking at others' notes on how to navigate Node e.g. [Scraping with node](http://maxogden.com/scraping-with-node.html)

 ---

 ##Getting started

-#### Set Up ('installation' instructions)
+#### Set Up

-- [ ] Figure out with your partner what site you want to scrape/what data you want to return.
+- [ ] Figure out with your partner what site you want to scrape and what data you want to return.
-- [ ] Run npm install in your terminal to install external dependencies.
+- [ ] Run `npm install` in your terminal to install external dependencies.

 #### Basic API
-Using `npm test` to test your solutions for this section You may also visit your route in your browser.
-The browser sends an http GET request to your route.
-Your server should respond.
+Use `npm test` to test your solutions for this section.
+You may also visit your route in your browser and test the results manually.
+When the browser sends an http GET request to your route, your server should respond.
 - [ ] Add a root route `/` to your Express server so that your server responds to requests to `http://localhost:3000/`
 - [ ] Configure your server to respond with Content-Type JSON for requests to the `/` route
-- [ ] Add at least two total endpoints to your server
+- [ ] Add a couple more endpoints of your choice to your server, so that it has at least two total routes
 - [ ] Allow [Cross-Origin-Resource-Sharing](http://enable-cors.org/) on your server in order to allow your API to respond to requests from anywhere, not just from your own computer

 #### Advanced API: Scraping